 If P-EBT benefits become available for the 2020-21 school year in Wisconsin, information will be made available from DHS.

 P-EBT benefits are not included in ‘Public Charge’ rules and will not have negative impacts on immigration status.

-Beginning May 21, you may also use P-EBT benefits to shop online at Amazon and Walmart.
+You may also use P-EBT benefits to shop online at Amazon and Walmart.
 When purchasing food from either of these vendors, you will be able to choose an EBT card payment option and enter card details; you will be asked for a PIN each time you check out.
 Benefits may only be used for eligible food; P-EBT will not cover delivery fees or other associated charges.

 More information about P-EBT is available from DHS.

 To find out about meals for children in your area, check with your school or school district website.
 In many counties, your county Extension office can provide information about meals for kids.
-Many sites are listed on the USDA’s Find Meals for Kids website. *This is not an exhaustive list – some sites are not included.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a nutrition program for pregnant women, infants, women who are breastfeeding, postpartum women, and children younger than age 5.
 The program provides nutritious foods, infant formula, as well as nutrition education and other support.
 Income and other eligibility information is available from DHS.
 To find out more, or to apply for WIC, you can contact your county WIC office.